rragundez/FastAPI-boilerplate/README.md

+# ALMOST ALL DOCUMENTATION WILL HAVE TO BE UPDATED TO REFLECT THE CHANGES AND THE SIMPLIFICATION OF BEING CONTAINER FIRST CONFIGURATION, BETTER TO DO THIS AFTER THE CODE IS DONE AND AGREED UPON.
+I STARTED BUT I DO NOT WANT TO REPEAT OR REDO SECTIONS SO BETTER TO WAIT ON THE FEEDBACK ON CODE CHANGES I THINK.

 <h1 align="center"> Benav Labs FastAPI boilerplate</h1>
 <p align="center" markdown=1>
   <i><b>Batteries-included FastAPI starter</b> with production-ready defaults, optional modules, and clear docs.</i>